frenchie4111/frenchie4111.github.io/_posts/2021-02-20-How-to-design-a-motherboard-for-your-project-part-1.md

 <h2>-1.
 Overview</h2>

 <p>
     After the prototyping phase of any electronics project, I like to make a \"Motherboard\" PCB.
-I will continue to use breakout boards for all of the individual components, but link them together using a PCB.
-This allows the PCB design to stay simple and flexible, and makes them easy to manufacture them in my workshop.
+For this phase I will continue to use breakout boards for all of the individual components, but link them together using a PCB.
+This allows the PCB design to stay simple and flexible, and makes them easy to hand manufacture them in my workshop.
 This is a great setup if you want to do a small (10ish) beta run of your project before designing a full product.
 I have shipped many hardware products using this stage, it's a great way to validate your MVP before putting money into tooling and CM bring up.
 </p>
 <p>
     This tutorial will walk through the process that I follow to create a motherboard.
 The intended audience is someone who has already wired up a prototype on a breadboard, and wants to get started bundling them together into a motherboard.
 This will be the guide I wish existed when I got started doing this.